 Allocator

-The given table shows allocator function that is used in C++ Multimap.
+The provided table displays the allocator function utilized in C++ Multimap.

 | Functions | Description |